EEmbury/Fungi_bacteria_metabarcoding_pipeline/README.md

 Research conducted by Emily Embury for Master's degree research at New Mexico State University.
 Conducted under the guidance of Dr. Adriana Romero-Olivares.

 Analyses conducted on the NMSU HPC Discovery Cluster

-Files numbered #_1 refer to processes conducted on bacterial sequences.
-Files numbered #_2 refer to processes conducted on fungal sequences.